 Michelle has worked in the financial services sector for a number of years.
 She is experienced in managing conduct and risk, budgets and business plans.
 Ms Wade is certified under the FCS’s Senior Manager Regime and is Vice-Chair of UK Finance (mortgages) Wales Policy Committee.

-Vinita is an independent consultant and holds non-executive roles as a director of a small community interest company promoting the interests of transport users and is an independent board member of Bath Spa University where she sits on the Audit and Infrastructure and Finance Committees.
+Vinita has worked in senior executive roles in the public and not for profit sectors.
+She is an independent consultant offering strategic policy support, with particular interest in economic development, transport and consumer issues.
+Vinita holds non-executive roles as a director of TravelWatch SouthWest, a small community interest company promoting the interests of transport users and as an independent board member of Bath Spa University where she sits on the Infrastructure and Finance Committees.

 Fadhili is the Founder and Director of Sub-Sahara Advisory Panel and Watch-Africa Cymru: Wales’ African Film Festival.
 With a background in Social Sciences and Human Rights, Fadhili has also worked for the UN tribunal for Rwanda (UNICTR) before relocating to Cardiff in 2013 to become the Director for the Sub-Sahara Advisory Panel (SSAP), a network of African communities in Wales working in international development.

 He has managed and led programs in Wales and Sub-Saharan Africa funded by Department for International Development (DfID), Comic Relief, Welsh Government, Big Lottery etc. He has managed projects related to gender based violence, diaspora capacity building and disability inclusion.

 Fadhili is an Arts Associate for Arts Council Wales, Board Member of Black History Wales and fellow of the Royal Society of Arts.